-Thank you for taking part in shaping the future of Truro and Kenwyn parishes.
-The following pages lay out a plan for Truro and Kenwyn that has been created by local people for local people.
-The plan aims to meet the needs, hopes and aspirations of local people.

-I am very appreciative of the hard work of many people who have given their time freely to develop The Truro and Kenwyn Plan.
-From the Councillors of Truro City Council and Kenwyn Parish Council who came together in the Steering Group, and who have since worked with a wide range of local people and organisations, to Cornwall Council's planning and localism officers who have worked hard to support the Group's aspirations, to the Eden Project and Prince's Trust teams who have provided creative vision - this has been a remarkable team effort
+The following pages lay out the revised plan for Truro and Kenwyn that has been created by local people for local people.
+The plan aims to meet the needs, hopes and aspirations of local people and businesses and provide a more robust guide to the quality and form expected of development in our area.
+We are appreciative of the hard work of many people who continue to give their time freely to develop The Truro and Kenwyn Neighbourhood Plan.
+From the Councillors of Truro City Council and Kenwyn Parish Council who came together in the Steering Group, and who have since worked with a wide range of local people and organisations, to Cornwall Council's planning officers who have worked hard to support the Group's aspirations - this has continued to be a remarkable team effort.